JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 ## Flux (Machine Learning)

 [Flux.jl](https://github.com/FluxML/Flux.jl) is an elegant approach to machine learning in Julia.
 It is designed to be hackable and flexible, extendable and exposes powerful AD tools.
 It also provides abstractions over the popular layers and optimisers used in neural networks.
 It is built with differentiable programming in mind.
-The mentor for this project would be [Dhairya Gandhi](https://github.com/dhairyagandhi96).
+The mentors for this project are [Dhairya Gandhi](https://github.com/dhairyagandhi96) and [Mike Innes](https://github.com/MikeInnes).

 - ### Reinventing the FluxML Website